FuturePortal/MoveToDropbox/README.md

 ## Running locally

-- `./Taskfile`
+- run `./Taskfile` in the project root

-Create file `./src/.env` with the environment variables above.
+- Create file `./src/.env` with the environment variables above.

 ## Running with docker